 A little extra really can go a long way.
-It's easy to think that super is something you can leave for later but taking small steps now could add up to thousands of extra dollars over time.
-All it takes is adding a little extra to your super – if you start early enough, even small amounts can make a huge difference when you do it regularly.
+It's easy to think that super is something you can leave for later but taking small steps now could add up to thousands over time.
+All it takes is adding just a bit more to your super – if you start early enough, even small amounts can make a huge difference when you do it regularly.

 There are several types of contributions that can be made to your super.
 It’s important to understand the differences, so you’re aware of any tax implications or the effect of contribution caps.